rossellafemia/its-serverless-architectures/README.md

 This is a repository for the course

-Testo aggiunto da Alessandro Castellano
+Testo aggiunto da Trocchio Lorenzo

 Primo fork